metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

 Design Variable
 ~~~~~~~~~~~~~~~

-A Design Variable is an atom that can be placed inside an Optimizer.
 A Design Variable placed inside a Optimizer will appear as a port
 on the Parameter Study's PET model and can be connected to PET Analysis
 Blocks.

 Over the course of a PET run, a Optimizer Driver
 changes each Design Variable's value many times in order to
-minimize the Objective - of course the Design Variables have to be
+minimize the Objective.
+The inputs of PET Analysis Blocks can be connected to it.
-connected to PET Analysis blocks for this to work!

 .. figure:: images/DesignVariableOptimizer.png
    :alt: text